AnduroProject/alys/README.md

 #### Peg-out Funds

-We are returning the funds to the Alice wallet we created in Bitcoin.
+We are returning the funds to the Alys wallet we created in Bitcoin.

 We can use the peg out contract set the genesis at address `0xbBbBBBBbbBBBbbbBbbBbbbbBBbBbbbbBbBbbBBbB`, see also the [genesis file](./data/genesis.json).